NeoResearch/neocompiler-eco/README.md

 We will start with C#, Python (through neo-boa), Java and Solidity (through neo-solidity initiative).

 ### What does it currently do
-* Compile input C# code using backend compiler
+* Compile input C# code using backend compiler;
-* Return AVM and ABI codes
+* Return AVM and ABI codes;
-* Deploy code to private net (being tested right now)
+* Deploy code to private net;
+* Contract invoke.

 ### Next steps
-* Integrate with Python compiler (neo-boa)
+* Integrate with Python compiler (neo-boa);
-* Integrate with neo-solidity (project in early phases)
+* Integrate with neo-solidity (project in early phases);
 * Move towards client-based compiling (more secure, robust and much more scalable).
-Some efforts have been done here already, but many technical challenges are still being dealt with.
+Some efforts have been done here already, but many technical challenges are still being dealt with;
-* Integrate with javascript compiler (as soon as it is available)
+* Integrate with javascript compiler (as soon as it is available);
 * Ideas?
 Collaborations are welcome :)

 ### Dependencies